Tuition & Fees

 - For payments by check or e-check, there is a five week waiting period for checks to clear the bank before refunds will be processed.

 - Students who are administratively dropped when a Petition to Challenge is denied will receive a full refund of the class(es) petitioned.

 - Students who are academically disqualified and administratively dropped will receive a full refund.

-- Students who have paid in full and subsequently received a BOGW fee waiver will receive refund of enrollment fees.
+- Students who have paid in full and subsequently received a California College Promise Grant (CCPG) will receive refund of enrollment fees.
 Student Health Services fees are not waived for financial aid students.

 For more information, contact the Accounting Office on campus.